abanskota/t81_577_data_science/weekly_materials/week12/docs/model-as-a-service.md

 It makes the process of designing a web application simpler.
 Flask lets us focus on what the users are requesting and what sort of response to give back.
 There are many other webframeworks but Flask is probably the most simplest for our purpose.

 There are front-end related things also we need to put together to build a web app that we will deal in later.
-First, we will focus on the backend that could be deployed as a local server in your own computer.
+First, we will focus on the backend that could be deployed in a local server in your own computer.

 Let's start with creating a new python file and type in the following command to import modules from flaks library.